My Setup (Q3 2023)

 Home Server

-Alongside my desktops and notebooks, I have a small home server, which is connected to my Samsung S95B OLED TV (65-inch).
+Alongside my desktops and laptops, I have a small home server, which is connected to my Samsung S95B OLED TV (65-inch).
 The server manages local and cloud backups, server-side workloads, media streaming, and collaboration (video conferencing).

 I selected an Apple Mac mini (NOV-2018) for the server, thanks to its excellent power efficiency (150W), high-performance I/O and small form factor.
-The Mac Studio also offers flexible video conferencing capabilities covering Apple FaceTime, Zoom, Microsoft Teams, Google Meet, Cisco WebEx, WhatsApp Video, etc.
+The Mac mini also offers flexible video conferencing capabilities covering Apple FaceTime, Zoom, Microsoft Teams, Google Meet, Cisco WebEx, WhatsApp Video, etc.

 - Apple Mac mini (NOV-2018)